 AI literacy and strategic framing

-This is the meta-skill.
-It means understanding enough about how AI models work — their capabilities, failure modes, and appropriate use cases — to make good decisions about when to use them and when not to.
+Understanding enough about how AI models work — their capabilities, failure modes, and appropriate use cases — to make good decisions.
+Not technical; strategic.
+The marketers who survive AI disruption aren’t just users — they’re directors of AI systems.

 ⏱ Time to value: 3–6 months of intentional reading and practice